LifeAbundantly/1kingdom-affiliate-program/README.md

 ## **Biblical Foundation for Generosity and Impact**

-This initiative is grounded in the teachings of Jesus and the principles of the Kingdom of God:
+This initiative is grounded in the expressed image of Jesus and the principles of the Kingdom of God:
 - **"The Kingdom of Heaven is like a mustard seed...
 Though it is the smallest of all seeds, when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches."** *(Matthew 13:31-32)*

 - **"Freely you have received; freely give."** *(Matthew 10:8)*

 - **"The Son of Man came not to be served, but to serve, and to give his life as a ransom for many."** *(Matthew 20:28)*

-This program invites participants to embody these teachings by sowing generously and reaping abundantly, all while serving as co-laborers in advancing the Kingdom of God.
+This program invites participants to embodiment of Jesus by sowing generously and reaping abundantly, all while serving as co-laborers in advancing the Kingdom of God.

 ---